T. Gwynn Jones

 Professor Thomas Gwynn Jones C.B.E.
 (10 October 1871 – 7 March 1949), more widely known as T. Gwynn Jones, was a leading Welsh poet, scholar, literary critic, novelist, translator, and journalist who did important work in Welsh literature, Welsh education, and the study of Welsh folk tales in the first half of the twentieth century.
 He was also an accomplished translator into Welsh of works from English, German, Greek, and Irish.

 Personal life

 Thomas Jones was born at Y Gwyndy Uchaf in Betws-yn-Rhos, Denbighshire, Wales, the eldest son of Isaac Jones and Jane Roberts.
 He was educated in Denbigh and Abergele.
 In 1899 he married Margaret Jane Davies, the daughter of Thomas Davies of Denbigh, by whom he had three children.

 Career

-In 1890 he was a sub-editor on the Welsh-language newspaper Baner ac Amserau Cymru (Y Faner).
-He wrote a famous biography of the great Liberal publisher Thomas Gee, whose work influenced Jones throughout his life.
-After many years as a journalist, Jones worked at the National Library of Wales, Aberystwyth, and later as a lecturer in the Welsh department at the University College of Wales, Aberystwyth, where he became a professor in 1919.

-He won the Chair at the National Eisteddfod of Wales in Bangor in 1902 for his ode, Ymadawiad Arthur.
-His major work was an edition of the fifteenth-century poet, Tudur Aled.